etianen/django-herokuapp/README.rst

     EMAIL_HOST_PASSWORD = os.environ.get("SENDGRID_PASSWORD", "")
     EMAIL_PORT = 25
     EMAIL_USE_TLS = False

-These settings will already be present in your django settings file if you created your project using the ``herokuapp_startproject.py`` script.

 You can provision a starter package with SendGrid using the following Heroku command: